stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

 - Pure functions are easily to write, but not really easy to understand, and also it could be necessary to generate many code depending on the parsing rules.
 - Regexes are easy to use, but hard to maintain and understand.
-- Use recursive-descent parsing works, but it is tedious, verbose and error-prone as Haoyi says in his blog post.
+- Recursive-descent parsing works, but it is tedious, verbose and error-prone as Haoyi says in his blog post.
 - Parser generators are flexible, but could be an over engineered for some scenarios.

 Parser combinators to the rescue!

-What are parser combinators?
+## What are parser combinators?
-First, a parser is a function that accepts strings as input and returning some structure as output.
+A _parser_ is a function that accepts strings as input and returning some structure as output.
 For instance: `parserInteger :: Parser Integer` is a function that accepts a string of symbols and returns an integer.

-A parser combinator is a higher-order function that accepts several parsers as input and returns a new parser as its output.
+A _parser combinator_ is a higher-order function that accepts several parsers as input and returns a new parser as its output.
 For instance: `Parser Integer -> Parser [Integer]` it takes a parser of integers and returns a parser for a list of integers.

-Some examples of parser combinators are defined in the Applicative type class:
+Some examples of parser combinators are defined in the `Applicative` type class:

 ```haskell
 (<|>) :: Parser a -> Parser a -> Parser a